Save 30% on online shipping anywhere in Canada and the US!

 What is the Difference Between Pipe and Tube?

+So, what is the difference between pipe and tube?
 The differences between pipe and tube include:

 • Shape